What is a Voluntary Liquidation?

 There is no longer a requirement to hold a physical meeting, unless requested by at least 10% of creditors in value, 10% in number, or 10 creditors.
 In the absence of any such requests, the Liquidation commences at 23:59 on the Decision Date, with the appointment of the liquidators being deemed approved.
 This can be conducted remotely with the director(s), which removes an element of stress from the process as well as Covid 19.

 4. The Liquidation

 During the liquidation of the company the Insolvency Practitioner will continue to liaise with creditors, resolve any issues related to claims, and take the appropriate actions necessary to realise the company assets so that the proceeds can be used to distribute to outstanding creditors.

 All assets will be independently valued, marketed and sold as appropriate.
 It is possible for the directors of the insolvent company to purchase assets of the company, as long as this sale is negotiated through the Insolvency Practitioner and they are purchased at market value.

-The Insolvency Practitioner will also be responsible for collecting outstanding book debts, handling employee claims, issuing the necessary reports to government agencies, and distributing available funds to creditors.
+The Insolvency Practitioner will also be responsible for collecting outstanding book debts, handling employee claims, issuing the necessary reports to government agencies, and distributing available funds.
 There is a set order of priority laid out in the Insolvency Act 1986 which must be followed when funds are being allocated to creditors.
-Secured creditors with a fixed charge are first in line for payment, followed by preferential creditors (including staff due arrears of wages), and then secured creditors with a floating charge (subject to any deductions for the Prescribed Part).
+Secured creditors with a fixed charge are first in line for payment, followed by preferential creditors HMRC and arrears of wages for employees, and then secured creditors with a floating charge (subject to any deductions for the Prescribed Part).

-Unsecured creditors, such as suppliers, customers, and HMRC are next in the pecking order, although unfortunately at this stage there is unlikely to be sufficient remaining funds to allow for significant returns to be made.
+Unsecured creditors, such as suppliers, customers are next in the pecking order, although unfortunately at this stage there is unlikely to be sufficient remaining funds to allow for significant returns to be made.

 Advantages of Liquidation